top of page

 DOUGLAS OROFINO

-In parallel with his teaching and academic responsibilities, Douglas showcased his operatic talents in roles such as Arsamene in Act I of Handel’s Serse during CCPA’s OperaFest XVI, and Valetto in Monteverdi’s L'incoronazione di Poppea.
+As a performer, Douglas showcased his operatic talents in roles such as Arsamene in Act I of Handel’s Serse during CCPA’s OperaFest XVI, and Valetto in Monteverdi’s L'incoronazione di Poppea.

-Douglas holds a Bachelor’s degree in Music Education from the University of Portland, where he graduated magna cum laude.
-He is a native of Placerville, CA.
+Douglas holds a Bachelor's degree in Music Education from the University of Portland, where he graduated magna cum laude.
+He is a native of Placerville, CA, and believes that the stories we tell through music have the power to shape us and the society we live in.

-© 2023 ALL RIGHTS RESERVED, DOUGLAS OROFINO
+© 2026 ALL RIGHTS RESERVED, DOUGLAS OROFINO

 bottom of page